TheOneOh1/Notes/Git-Visual-Studio.md

 - Provide a token name, set desired expiration date and provide required permissions and then click on **Create Personal Access Token**

-- Copy the token and save it on your system
+- Copy the token and save it on your system as we will need to configure it with GitLab Workflow Extension

 _________________________________
 ### 5. GitLab Workflow Extension on Visual Studio